The impact of large-scale EV charging on the real-time operation of distribution systems: A comprehensive review: Real-time management strategies

 \subsection{Smart charging}

 In response to the growing number of EVs and their impacts on infrastructure, it is necessary to implement intelligent and coordinated charging management methods \cite{engel2022hierarchical}.
+Smart charging refers to the intelligent scheduling of EV charging by leveraging data and communication technologies to reduce the adverse impacts of uncontrolled charging, considering grid conditions, electricity prices, and user travel needs \cite{dahiwale2024comprehensive}.
 Many studies have focused on optimizing charging management through smart charging approaches, typically integrated with an energy management system (EMS), which is designed to determine optimal charging schemes and regulation strategies that lead to positive effects on the distribution network.
 Figure \ref{fig:main} presents the negative impacts from EV charging on net loads, and the positive impacts from smart charging.
 Through establishing models for controllable loads \cite{solanki2015including,hafez2016integrating,mosaddegh2017optimal}, these models are integrated into the distribution system operation framework or EMS \cite{solanki2017sustainable,wi2013electric,van2016energy,solanki2015including} to determine the optimal charging strategies and dispatch decisions \cite{wi2013electric,van2016energy,engel2022hierarchical,solanki2015including,hafez2016integrating,kiviluoma2011methodology,zheng2018online}.
 The advantage of this approach is optimizing EV charging management together with other components of power system.
 Determining the optimal charging strategies and optimal dispatch decisions is typically formulated as an optimization problem considering multiple factors, with the charging management objective encoded as a cost function \cite{engel2022hierarchical}.
 Specifically, in \cite{solanki2015including}, an EMS framework is proposed to determine optimal scheduling decisions considering dispatchable generators, energy storage systems, and peak demand for controllable loads. \cite{zheng2018online} transforms the optimal charging problem to an optimal power flow problem to minimize the total system energy cost, then utilizes a modified convex relaxation technique to obtain the globally optimal solution.
 The key issue in establishing EV load models is reducing the uncertainties caused by EV charging behaviors.
 Due to the complexity of controllable loads and the limited data, it is difficult to model these loads using basic physical laws \cite{mosaddegh2017optimal}.
 Common methods include probabilistic approaches \cite{papadopoulos2010predicting,ramadhani2020review}, stochastic optimization \cite{van2016energy,liao2015dispatch}, and evolutionary algorithms, such as neural networks \cite{hafez2016integrating,mosaddegh2017optimal}, particle swarm optimization \cite{regulski2014estimation}, or genetic algorithms \cite{ju1996nonlinear}.
 Moreover, based on these technical foundations, many studies have focused on developing efficient and accurate real-time management models to address the impact of EV integration on the real-time operation of distribution networks.
 A detailed introduction to this topic is provided in Section 4.